Val di Noto

 Palazzolo Acreide

 Experience a memorable Carnival, one of the oldest in Sicily, among the baroque streets of this small village located in the Monti Iblei (Hyblean Mountains), in the province of Syracuse.
-Palazzolo Acreide has an old town full of baroque palaces and monuments, as well as an important archaeological site testifying to the ancient Greek origins of the city of Akrai.
+Palazzolo Acreide has well as an important archaeological site testifying to the ancient Greek origins of the city of Akrai.

 Militello in Val di Catania